mapbox/windows-builds/README.md

  - Git
  - Visual Studio VS2015

-**When using your builds on machines, that don't have Visual Studio installed, you have to install the C++ runtime corresponding to the VS version that was used for building:**
+**When using your builds on machines that don't have Visual Studio installed you have to install the C++ runtime corresponding to the VS version that was used for building:**
 * VS2015 runtime:
   * [x64](<https://mapbox.s3.amazonaws.com/windows-builds/visual-studio-runtimes/vcredist-VS2015/vc_redist.x64.exe>)
   * [x86](<https://mapbox.s3.amazonaws.com/windows-builds/visual-studio-runtimes/vcredist-VS2015/vc_redist.x86.exe>)